Varun1722/ML-from-Scratch/README.md

-This contains two important things
-#ML-from-Scratch
+# ML-from-Scratch

-Implementing ML algorithms from Scratch in Python to get a deeper understanding of them
+Implementing ML algorithms from scratch in Python to get a deeper understanding of them.

-#Solution to Deep-ML questions
+# Solution to Deep-ML Questions

-Kind of LeetCode but for Data Science related Stuff.
-Contains Linear Algebra, Classical ML, NLP and Statistics.
+A collection of solutions to challenging Data Science problems.
+Similar to LeetCode but focused on Data Science topics, including Linear Algebra, Classical ML, NLP, and Statistics.